Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 Both Pomboy and Williams expressed surprise at the recent stock market rallies, as neither believes we have yet seen the worst.
 Pomboy said she was struck by the widespread expectations for a so-called V-shaped recovery in which, after a terrible Q1 and Q2, the economy roars back to life and a bull market resumes.

-Said Pomboy, “the idea that we are going to bounce out of this and go right back to where we were before just seems absolutely ludicrous to me.”
+"the idea that we are going to bounce out of this and go right back to where we were before just seems absolutely ludicrous to me."

 The Inexorable Behavioral Changes